ionos-cloud/crossplane-provider-ionoscloud/docs/api/database-as-a-service/postgrescluster.md

 			* description: The username for the postgres user.
 Some system usernames are restricted (e.g. \"postgres\", \"admin\", \"standby\").
 Password must have a minimum length o 10
 * `displayName` (string)
 	* description: The friendly name of your cluster.
-* `ram` (integer)
-	* description: The amount of memory per instance in megabytes.
-Has to be a multiple of 1024.
-	* format: int32
-	* multiple of: 1024.000000
-* `storageSize` (integer)
-	* description: The amount of storage per instance in megabytes.
-	* format: int32
-* `cores` (integer)
-	* description: The number of CPU cores per instance.
-	* format: int32
-* `location` (string)
-	* description: Location The physical location where the cluster will be created.
-This will be where all of your instances live.
-Property cannot be modified after datacenter creation.
-Location can have the following values: de/fra, us/las, us/ewr, de/txl, gb/lhr, es/vit.
-* `postgresVersion` (string)
-	* description: The PostgreSQL version of your cluster.
 * `fromBackup` (object)
 	* description: CreateRestoreRequest The restore request.
 	* properties: